- College of Osteopathic Medicine

 - » School of Biomedical Sciences

 Get expert Alzheimer’s Dementia knowledge in a virtual learning network with our collaborative partnership with the American Alzheimer’s Association specialty ECHO team.
 The curriculum is designed to expand expertise in the recognition and treatment of Alzheimer’s Disease in the primary care setting.

-- ECHO Hub at the Alzheimer’s Association launches September 13, 2018.
+ECHO Hub at the Alzheimer’s Association will re-start on August 22nd, 2019.